 The Scottish Cervical Screening Programme has been in place since 1989.
-All eligible women in Scotland between the ages of 20 and 60 are routinely invited for a cervical smear test every three years.
-However, in 2015, both the screening age (25) and frequency of screening will change (every 5 years) due to the impact of the HPV Immunisation Programme.
+All eligible women in Scotland between the ages of 25 and 49 are routinely invited for a cervical smear test every three years.
+From 50, they are then invited every 5 years (until age of 64).

 Women who have been vaccinated with HPV vaccine, will still need to attend for cervical screening when they reach screening age for the best protection against cervical cancer.